meta-introspector/gemini-cli/README.md

 ### Chat History

-*   History is saved to files in `~/.local/share/gemini-cli/history/`.
+*   History is saved to files in `~/.local/share/gemini-suite/history/`.
-*   To maintain history *across separate `gemini` commands*, the `GEMINI_SESSION_ID` environment variable must be set (the wrapper function helps manage this).
-*   Use `--new-chat` to start fresh, `--disable-history` to temporarily ignore/not save history.
-*   Long conversations are automatically summarized to manage token limits.
+*   Requires the wrapper function (installed by the installer) to work correctly across shell sessions.

 ### Memory Features

-Powered by `gemini-memory` and LanceDB (`~/.local/share/gemini-cli/memory.db`).
+Powered by `gemini-memory` and LanceDB (`~/.local/share/gemini-suite/memory.db`).

 *   **Memory Broker (`--enable-memory-broker` / `--disable-memory-broker`):** Automatically retrieves relevant past memories and adds them as context to your prompts.
 *   **Auto Memory (`--enable-auto-memory` / `--disable-auto-memory`):** Automatically extracts and saves key information from conversations.